 Safranbolu is a really enchanting little rustic place with a nice local touch.

 After the busy afternoon hustling in the touristy stalls and buying some Turkish souvenirs like Turkish delight, olive products and saffron of coz ( the main specialty to buy here in Safranbolu), come back out at night and hunt for a local alfresco bar with live Turkish music.

 his was one of the best things we discovered in our trip, away from the tourists and just chilling out with a drink with the locals in this nice dingy location and intoxicated by the traditional Turkish guitar, percussions and singing.
-So the 10 days in Turkey in this Aeagen Coastal Region just flew past just like that and we found ourselves headed back to the capital city of Istanbul in no time.
+So the 10 days in Turkey in this Aeagen Coastal Region just flew past just like that and we found ourselves headed back to Istanbul in no time.

 Which part of Turkey were you most enchanted by?
 Share with me!